 |Type of Sale||County Tax||Municipal Tax|

 Technically a business must obtain a license and pay a tax for each of the permitted taxable activities it conducts.
 However, officials from the state ABC agency report that an on-premises beer or wine license also covers off-premises sales.

-For example, if a bar sells beer and wine for both on-site consumption and take-out, it would be required to pay all for two local local beer and wine retail license taxes, on-premises beer and on-premises wine.
+For example, if a bar sells beer and wine for both on-site consumption and take-out, it would be required to pay for two local beer and wine retail license taxes, on-premises beer and on-premises wine.
 Those licenses would also cover take-out sales for off-premises consumption.
 If that bar were located in a city, it would need to obtain and pay for those same two licenses at the city rate.
-The total annual local beer and wine taxes for this establishement would be $80 ($25 for county beer on-premises, $25 for county wine on-premises, $15 for city beer on-premises, $15 for city wine on-premises).
+The total annual local beer and wine taxes for this establishment would be $80 ($25 for county beer on-premises, $25 for county wine on-premises, $15 for city beer on-premises, $15 for city wine on-premises).

 How about those tastings that many beer or wine shops offer?
 According to the state ABC agency, on-premises licenses are required for any establishement that offers tastings in house regardless of whether the establishment charges for those tastings.

 Each local ABC license covers that specific activity at one specific location.
 If a business has multiple locations in one county or city, that business will need to obtain separate ABC licenses for each location.
 City beer and wine taxes (but for some reason not county taxes) must increase by 10% for each additional license of the same type issued to the same taxpayer for use at a separate location.